-The Swan Neck Regulator sure sounds like a fancy name, but what is it and is it actually essential?
+The Swan-Neck Regulator sure sounds like a fancy name, but what is it and is it actually essential?
 Nowadays, lots of high-end watches are equipped with a Swan Neck Regulator, and that includes some versions of the classy Seagull 1963 watches as well.
 The Seagull 1963 watches have captured the hearts of watch collectors all over the world due to their exquisite design and historic affiliation.
 They started their journey on the wrists of Chinese Airforce Pilots and have now become quite valuable timepieces for a lot of collectors.

 So, why do some versions of the seagull 1963 hand-winding chronographs have a ‘Swan neck regulator and some don’t?
 Before we dive into it, let’s first take a glimpse at the basic regulator in watches and their purpose.